Skip to main content

 Customer experience is also a key consideration.

-According to Accenture, while a significant portion of consumers prefer digital channels for routine transactions, a majority still prefer the option to speak with a human for more complex issues.
+While a significant portion of consumers prefer digital channels for routine transactions, reported research on channel preferences suggests many still prefer the option to speak with a human for more complex issues.

-In fact, research from The Lang Cat shows that 70% of consumers who seek financial advice would prefer it face-to-face, highlighting an ongoing need for personal interaction alongside digital services.
+The Advice Gap 2024 found that 70% of consumers who seek financial advice would prefer it face-to-face, highlighting ongoing demand for personal interaction alongside digital services.

 Digitising processes at scale that also require human intervention is a tricky endeavour, compounded by legacy technology.